testinfected/simple-petstore/README.markdown

 I have in mind to use the following tools:

 - [Simpleframework](http://www.simpleframework.org/) to replace Spring MVC
-- A simple templating engine (mustache?)
+- A simple templating engine (mustache)
 - Plain JDBC to replace Hibernate
 - No IoC container to replace Spring Core
 - [Buildr](http://buildr.apache.org) to replace Maven